How to forage wild garlic and make wild garlic pesto

 - Wash wild garlic leaves thoroughly.

-- Place the leaves, parmesan, olive oil and nuts into a food processor and blitz.
-You could also do this with a pestle and mortar if you want to be more traditional.
+- Place the leaves, parmesan, olive oil and pine nuts into a food processor and blitz.
+You could do this with a pestle and mortar if you want to be more traditional.

-- Add further oil if you wish to have a thinner texture and mix.
+- Add more oil if you want to have a thinner pesto.

-- Add in your salt, pepper, and lemon juice to taste.
+- Add salt, pepper and lemon juice to taste.